 The Catholics with the Anglicans, the Assembly of God and other religions are here.

-All because the want to see Unity and Love.
+All because they want to see Unity and Love.

-To me, Ireland is paving the way to knock down the walls of judgement, and to build the foundation of a a shared faith in God.
+To me, Ireland is paving the way to knock down the walls of judgment, and to build the foundation of a shared faith in God.

 The ladies dressed to represent modern and traditional women of Egypt.

 At the back, you can see Reverend Robert Ferris.

 He dressed with style and flair as he portrayed Jesus.